edgarowarwo/basicAPI/README.md

 <p align="center">
-Basic Rest API
+Basic Rest API with Laravel and Postman
 </p>

 ## About this Project

-This is a complete Laravel CRUD basic API project that is fully dynamic expressing the basic skills of laravel.
-I employed different functionalities such as:
+This is a basic Laravel Student registration system with REST API.
+Anyone with the API details can be able to:

-- Create Record
+- Register
-- Read Record.
+- Read
-- Update Record
+- Update
-- Delete Record
+- Delete

+A student class, subject and student.

 Laravel is accessible, powerful, and provides tools required for large, robust applications.